thegoncharoffs/angular-sandbox/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## SSR (Puppeteer)

+To run prerender pages follow these steps:

+1. Run `ng build --prod`

+2. Run `node ./server/ssr-puppeteer.js` to prerender pages

+3. Run `http-server -p 8080 -c-1 ./dist/browser`.

+4. To see what is done try to throttle network `Chrome Dev Tools` -> `...` -> `Network Condition` -> `Network Throttling`.
+The page will load instantly while other resources will still load

 ## PWA

 1. Run `ng add @angular/pwa`.
 This command will make your angular